giuliabertoldo/python_crash_course/README.md

 # Python Crash Course  by Eric Matthes

-Collection of solved exercises of the book _Python Crash Course: A hands-on, project-based introduction to programming_.
+Exercises' solutions from the book _Python Crash Course: A hands-on, project-based introduction to programming_.